rhyslwells/Data-Archive/content/pages/Quotes.md

 > "The modern man thinks that everything ought to be done for the sake of something else, and never for its own sake.
 >  - Bertrand Russell, In Praise of Idleness"

+>If you don’t protect your time, someone else will take it.

 ### Leadership

 > Don't listen to what leaders say.
 Watch what they do.